amirilovic/surviving-monorepos/README.md

 - [pnpm](https://pnpm.io/) as package manager
 - [pnpm workspace](https://pnpm.io/workspaces) to structure everything in one repo.
 - [NextJS](https://nextjs.org/) for frontend application.
+- [tsx](https://www.npmjs.com/package/tsx) for running `api` server in development mode.
+We also use it to transplie typescript on the fly and to run them, like deploy script below for example.
 - [vite](https://vite.dev/) for bundling `packages`.
 - [eslint](https://eslint.org/) for code style rules.
 - [prettier](https://prettier.io/) for code formatting rules.